What is the National MetroLab Network?

 - A Colorado MetroLab project has won MetroLab Network's March 2019 "Innovation of the Month" award, given to outstanding projects that involves local government and university partners.
 For this Colorado MetroLab project, CU Boulder partnered with Denver to develop the Green Infrastructure Decision Tool, a data-rich forecasting and action tool that assesses the effects of growth and climate change on built and natural urban surfaces.
 Read the article in Government Technology (GT) magazine.

-- Five teams from CU Boulder submitted proposals for the Civic Innovation Challenge, a national competition run by MetroLab, and one was selected.
+- Five teams from CU Boulder submitted proposals for the Civic Innovation Challenge, a national competition run by MetroLab Network.
 More info coming soon!

 MetroLab Summit - Registration Open!